discoposse/unified-pane-of-glass/README.md

 There may be more to the process.
 Please submit an issue if there is anything that doesn't work for you.

+### TODO List of more goodies to be added

+- [ ] Error handling - pretty much everywhere
+- [ ] List VM Templates (not sure how to do this via API yet)
+- [ ] Add PowerCLI sandbox option
+- [ ] Disallow vCenter shutdown
+- [ ] Wildcard searches for specific instance view
+- [ ] Assign an owner to each VM
+- [ ] Create reservation for a machine